-117. The second entry provides:
+118. The second entry provides:

-9337 2730798 m 27.07.2012 Novogorsk T/E = 4; desoxymethyltestosterone 60,000
+9337 2730798 m 27.07.2012 Novogorsk T/E = 4; desoxymethyltestosterone 1 i 60,000

-- 118. Dr. Rodchenkov was asked why one of these entries indicates a finding of desoxymethyltestosterone at an abundance of 60,000 whereas the other does not.
-Dr. Rodchenkov said that the athlete in question: - "...was one of the leading athletes at the time and he was being monitored and tested by various testing authorities as well as by RUSADA.
+119. Dr. Rodchenkov was asked why one of these entries indicates a finding of desoxymethyltestosterone at an abundance of 60,000 whereas the other does not.
+Dr. Rodchenkov said that the Athlete:

+"...was one of the leading athletes at the time and he was being monitored and tested by various testing authorities as well as by RUSADA.
 When he would be providing a sample for RUSADA, he provided his actual urine, coming out of him.
 If he was providing a sample for a testing organisation, such as IOC, where the sample may be sent to Lausanne for testing, then the urine would be swapped at the collection by providing thawed-out urine.
-That was the scheme of protecting athletes during the preparation." - 119.
-As to the Moscow Washout Schedules, counsel for the IAAF asked why some of the results indicate substances that are not part of "Duchess cocktail" ingredients.
+That was the scheme of protecting athletes during the preparation."

+- 120. As to the Moscow Washout Schedules, counsel for the IAAF asked why some of the results indicate substances that are not part of "Duchess cocktail" ingredients.
 Dr. Rodchenkov said that "the athletes had their own trainers and doctors who gave them recommendations and advice... there was nothing I could do about that...".
 Counsel for the IAAF also asked why the dates for official samples on the Moscow Washout Schedules do not always match the official date of collection.
 Dr. Rodchenkov said that in some cases, the date could be the date of delivery of the sample or the date that testing was complete; this may result in a discrepancy.
 Dr. Rodchenkov was asked about an alleged error as to the location where one sample was collected.
-He stated that this error had been made because many of samples received at that time were from the Russian championships in Moscow, but that competition used to be held at a different location. - 120.
-Asked by the President of the Panel on what basis he believes that the Athlete has been engaged in doping over a period of years, Dr. Rodchenkov stated that he had "the least amount of information" about the Athlete but he had discussed doping with the person who was "leading" the Athlete.
+He stated that this error had been made because many of samples received at that time were from the Russian championships in Moscow, but that competition used to be held at a different location. - 121.
+Asked by the President of the Panel on what basis he believes that the Athlete has been engaged in doping over a period of years, Dr. Rodchenkov stated that he has known the Athlete since 2007 when he first trained with someone who "personally doped his whole life."
+He added that later the Athlete started training under the supervision of someone else who delivered his urine "both clean and dirty".